 - Airlines sometimes do deals on return flights saving you money on airfares.

-- More often than not, the return flight is just as expensive as buying two one-way tickets so compare prices before buying using a comparison website such as Skyscanner or other similar sites
+- More often than not, the return flight is just as expensive as buying two one-way tickets so compare prices before buying using a flight comparison website

 - There is no flexibility to change your plans without losing a lot of money

 - Spending all that time going home the same route you came with the same airline can be, well, a little boring.

 Remember, when it comes to organising your gap year abroad, you should book a ticket that suits you the best.
 There’s nothing more personal than your very own gap year to New Zealand!